zouyaoji/vue-cesium/website/docs/en-US/base.md

 ### NearFarScalar

-表达 `Cesium.NearFarScalar` 的方式有 2 种：
+There are 2 ways to express `Cesium.NearFarScalar`:

 - `NearFarScalarOption`